 We avoid using synthetic ingredients in our products, except in instances where:

-We also have gone out of our way to use packaging that is simple and easy to recycle at your local recycling center.
-Our bottles, pumps, sprayers, and caps are all made from Polyethylene Terephthalate which is commonly known as PET(E).
+We have also intentionally chosen to use packaging that is simple and easy to recycle at your local recycling center.
+Our bottles, pumps, sprayers, and caps are all made from Polyethylene Terephthalate, which is commonly known as PET(E).
 You can tell by looking for the #1 on the recycling logo.
 This is the same plastic you see most water, juice, and soda bottles made from.
 PET(E) is an inert plastic that does not leach harmful materials into its contents and does not contain Bis-phenol A (BPA).
 It is globally recognized as a safe, non-toxic, strong, reusable material that is 100% recyclable.
 In fact, it is the most widely recycled plastic in the world!

 Below you'll find a list of all Puracy ingredients including the INCI name, common name, what it is, how it is made, what it does, why we use it, and any applicable references.